Zoro Homepage

 Product Compliance and Suitability

-The product statements contained in this guide are intended for general informational purposes only.
-Such product statements do not constitute a product recommendation or representation as to the appropriateness, accuracy, completeness, correctness or currentness of the information provided.
+The statements contained in this guide are intended for general informational purposes only.
+Such statements do not constitute a product recommendation or representation as to the appropriateness, accuracy, completeness, correctness, or currentness of the information provided.
 Information provided in this guide does not replace the use by you of any manufacturer instructions, technical product manual, or other professional resource or adviser available to you.
-Always read, understand and follow all manufacturer instructions.
+Always read, understand, and follow all manufacturer instructions.

 Related Articles